mihaicroicu/gedKGI/README.md

 # When to use Uppmax

-To prepare and ingest a full GED version it is not practical to use a regular machine, a cluster is a good idea, as it takes ~450-500 core-hours on CPU and about 50-100 hours on a GPU.
+To prepare a full GED version it is not practical to use a regular machine, a cluster is a good idea, as it takes ~450-500 core-hours on CPU and about 50-100 hours on a GPU.
 A monthly update is feasable on a regular machine, taking about 2 hours on an M1 TPU-equipped machine running Tensorflow on the Metal GPU/TPU.

 ## How to use it locally

-The whole system is exposed through a command line application called `run_ged`.
+The whole system is exposed through two command line applications, a command line application called `run2.py` which requries you to supply your own data and `run_ged.py` which fetches GED from the database.
 Running `python run_ged.py --help` will give you some help on how the process works.
 In short, the following flags exist:

 `--month_id xxx` - Run for month_id xxx.
 If not specified, run for the latest month_id that has data in the UCDP Candidate API.
 `--dyad_id xxx` - Run for only this dyad_id.
 If not specified, run for all dyads in given month_id